Two main issues can occur when streaming to LinkedIn:

 If your stream exceeds any of these requirements, especially the FPS, LinkedIn will not allow the stream to connect to their platform.

 Multi-streaming to several LinkedIn pages at once is not allowed on their platform.
-If you are trying to connect to several LinkedIn pages or events simultaneously you can cause the stream to not connect properly.
-Check to see how many LinkedIn channels you have added to the dashboard and how many are currently active when trying to connect the stream.
+If you are trying to connect to several LinkedIn pages or events simultaneously can cause the stream not to connect properly.
+Check to see how many LinkedIn channels you have added to the dashboard and how many are currently active when connecting the stream.

-Stream connects, but displays a black screen on the page instead of the live video
+2. Stream connects but displays a black screen on the page instead of the live video

 Streaming via VPN might be causing this issue.
-Please try streaming without VPN.
+Please try streaming without a VPN.

 If you are not using a VPN, you may need to check the output setting in the streaming software (if you are not using the Restream Studio).
 Ensure you are meeting the requirements outlined above.
-If your stream exceeds any of LinkedIn requirements (for example, you set 60 FPS, non standard resolutions, extensively high bitrare, wrong keyframe etc), LinkedIn will not allow the stream to connect to their platform.
+If your stream exceeds any LinkedIn requirements (for example, you set 60 FPS, non-standard resolutions, extensively high bitrate, wrong keyframe, etc.), LinkedIn will not allow the stream to connect to their platform.

-If you are using OBS, it is important to check the advanced output settings and ensure the "Enforce streaming service encoder settings" is disabled.
+Using OBS, it is important to check the advanced output settings and ensure the "Enforce streaming service encoder settings" are disabled.
 Additionally, you may try switching to software encoding (x264) instead of a hardware encoder (H.264) in the settings as well.